Child Swallowed Button Battery? Honey May Reduce Injury

 "Our results will change the practice guidelines for how medical professionals acutely manage button battery ingestion."

-(i)This information is from an external source (Wiley).
+(i)Source/Reference: Wiley.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.